SaxionMechatronics/ai4rob_course/docs/reinforcement_learning/2_mdp.md

 **Example**: "If robot is at (1,1), move right with 70% probability, forward with 30%"

-**Why stochastic?**
-- Exploration: Randomness helps discover new strategies
-- Optimal in partially observable settings: Sometimes mixing strategies is better than committing to one
-- Natural gradient-based optimization: Easier to optimize smooth probability distributions

 ## Trajectories and Episodes

 A **trajectory** (or **episode** or **rollout**) is a sequence of states, actions, and rewards: